curtispuetz/pypp-docs/docs/lang_features/types/dict.md

     pass
 ```

-They are meant to be used for iterations only.
+They are meant to be used in for loops only.
 I.e.:

 ```python
 def pseudo_fn(d: dict[int, str]):